HopeFlynn/GDG-on-Campus-Kabarak/README.md

 # GDG on Campus - Kabarak

 As the lead of **GDG on Campus - Kabarak**, I have developed a website that explains more about the community.
 The organizers' profiles are incomplete pending the selection of co-leads.
-Once the selection if finalized, I will update their profiles.
+Once the selection is finalized, I will update their profiles.

 ## Screenshots